Lemoncode/blog-post-loading-indicator-demos/01 Implementation/Readme.md

 )
 ```

-- We can now instantiate this component at our application entry point.
+- We can now instantiate this component at our application entry point level

 _./src/index.ts_